RawPatty/rawpatty.github.io/docs/_posts/2023-01-08-Azure-reservation-roles.markdown

 ## Permissions required

-As the reservation resource is under the tenant instead of any subscriptions, you will need to be a global administrator and elevate user access administrator privileges to assign these roles, a global administrator can elevate the User Access Administrator through
+As the reservation resource is under the tenant instead of any subscriptions, you will need to be a `Global Administrator` and elevate `User Access Administrator` privileges to assign these roles, this can be done via:

 `Azure Active Directory -> properties` and select "Yes" for `"Access management for Azure resources"`